LinLLLL/BayesCAL/README.md

 The official implementation of  **Bayesian Cross-modal Alignment Learning for Few-Shot Out-of-Distribution Generalization.**

 We propose a novel Bayesian cross-modal alignment learn- ing method (Bayes-CAL) for few-shot OoD generalization.
-Unlike CoCoOp and DPLCLIP that fine-tune task-specific parameters by incorporating the conditional information ex- tracted from image features, we fine-tune on the semantic space by enforcing domain-invariant alignment under the proposed regularization terms.
-Moreover, the Bayesian treat- ment is specially introduced to substantially alleviate over- fitting.
-Based on the domain-invariant information disentan- gled from the image features, the distributions of the task- specific parameters are estimated.
-Without a query of a large amount of GPU memory like CoCoOp in every run, the pro- posed Bayes-CAL is simple yet efficient, making fine-tuning on few-shot samples practical in the few-shot OoD setting.
+Unlike CoCoOp and DPLCLIP which fine-tune task-specific parameters by incorporating the conditional information extracted from image features, we fine-tune on the semantic space by enforcing domain-invariant alignment under the proposed regularization terms.
+Moreover, the Bayesian treatment is specially introduced to substantially alleviate overfitting.
+Based on the domain-invariant information disentangled from the image features, the distributions of the task-specific parameters are estimated.
+Without a query of a large amount of GPU memory like CoCoOp in every run, the proposed Bayes-CAL is simple yet efficient, making fine-tuning on few-shot samples practical in the few-shot OoD setting.

+# News

+Our extended paper has been accepted by IJCV 2025! 🎉🎉🎉